Terms and Conditions 2018/19 cycle

 We may require you to pay a tuition fee deposit during the application process.
 Where this is the case, you will be advised at the point an offer is made.
 Programme fees will be indicated on your offer of admission, however, any discounts or fee waivers may not show at the point of offer as these may depend on you meeting specific conditions.

-Applicants who have applied to study for a Pre-sessional programme are required to firmly accept their degree offer and to pay a deposit of 10% of the pre-sessional tuition fee to firmly accept their place.
-The full fee is due at least 4 weeks prior to the start of the Pre-sessional programme.
+Applicants who have applied to study for a Pre-sessional programme are required to pay a deposit of 10% of the tuition pre-sessional tuition fee to firmly accept their place [and the full deposit for.
+The full fee is due at least 4 weeks prior to the start of the programme.

 We encourage all applicants and students to print a copy of the tuition fee regulations for their records.